NLnetLabs/routinator/README.md

 and log to syslog while in repeat mode it’ll stay with you.

 You can specify the address(es) to listen on via the `-l` (or `--listen`) option.
 If you don’t, it will listen on `127.0.0.1:3323` by default.
-It will not use the default RTR port of 3323 since you need to be root to bind to that port.
-Also, note that the default address is localhost for security reasons.
+We are not using the IANA-assigned default port RTR, port 323, because that would require root permissions to bind to the port.
+Also, note that the default address is a localhost address for security reasons.

 So, in order to run Routinator as an RTR server listening on port 3323 on both 192.0.2.13 and 2001:0DB8::13 in repeat mode, execute